smscully/bash-admin-scripts/bash-template/README.md

 The `exit_script` function uses color to print an error message to stderr, when applicable.
 Color functionality, though, can be added to other print statements as needed.

 ### Script Help
-At a minimum, script help should provide usage, a general description of the script, and a list of available options.
+Script help is encapsulated in the `usage` function.
+At a minimum, script help should provide usage instructions, a general description of the script, and a list of available options.

 ### Checking for Root Privileges
 If the script requires root privileges, ensure that the `main` function includes a call to the `check_root` function.
 The call, and indeed the function itself, can be removed when the script does not require root privileges.

 ### Generic Function Skeleton
-The generic function skeleton `function_name` should be renamed as appropriate, and the header customized to reflect its global variables, arguments, outputs, and returns.
+The generic function called `function_name` serves as skeleton to be customized as appropriate.
+It should be renamed as appropriate, and the header modified to reflect its global variables, arguments, outputs, and returns.

-### The `main` function
+### The `main` Function
 The logical flow of the script is contained within the `main` function, which makes calls to the other primary script functions.
 The last non-comment line of the script calls `main`.

 ## Style Guide